 Parents who have been denied visitation may have the opportunity to later have their visitation rights restored.
 In some cases, the court will spell out an action plan that includes taking parenting classes or other steps toward restoration.
-If you are denied visitation by the court, ask about the possibility of working toward restoration of those rights over time.
+If you are denied visitation by the court, ask about the possibility of working toward the restoration of those rights over time.

 Types of Alternative Visitation Rights

 While regular, unrestricted visitation may be preferable, there are some alternatives for parents who have been denied visitation.
 These include: